 Hyatt Regency Coconut Point Resort and Spa

 Located in Bonita Springs, about a half hour north of Naples, the Hyatt Regency Coconut Point Resort and Spa is a great toddler-friendly location.
 The resort has an onsite waterpark and lazy river, where little ones will love splashing around all day.
-For children ages three and up, Camp Hyatt is a great way for them to interact with other kids and enjoy arts and crafts, water play, and fun, age-appropriate games.
+For children ages three through 12, Camp Hyatt is a great way for them to interact with other kids and enjoy arts and crafts, water play, and fun, age-appropriate games.
 If your little one is animal-obsessed, Everglade alligator tours and the Naples Zoo are both within driving distance of the resort.